Poetry: “Fall, Leaves, Fall” by Emily Bronte

 Analysis

-In the first quatrain of the Emily Bronte poem “Fall, Leaves, Fall,” the author espouses a love for the autumn season as the spring withers away until the next year.
+In the first quatrain of “Fall, Leaves, Fall,” the author espouses a love for the autumn season as it happens.
 “Fall, leaves, fall; die, flowers, away;” she states.
 “Lengthen night and shorten day; / Every leaf speaks bliss to me, / Fluttering from the autumn tree” (Bronte).

 Time and life dwindling away are always tried and true themes in stories of change and renewal.
 I mean, what greater imagery is there than the leaves falling from a colorful tree to remind us that life moves in cycles?
-The only sadness, I guess, is the shortened days and longer nights, but without the abbreviated days, it really wouldn’t feel so fall out, would it?
+The only sadness is the shortened days and longer nights.
+But, without the abbreviated days, it really wouldn’t feel so fall out, would it?
+So we come to appreciate this cycle.

 Meanwhile, “Every leaf speaks bliss to me” shows the author’s feelings toward this growing inevitability.
-Every leaf that has fallen, every day that has gone by, has been bliss, and even as the end looms, there is much to be thankful for as those days can be counted.
+Every leaf that has fallen, every day that has gone by, has been bliss.
+Even as the end looms, there is much to be thankful for those days are counted.
 Bronte relishes this realization and looks toward the future.

 Conclusion

-The many people that live in the Midwest and the select lunatics that live in Michigan understand the frailty that exists between autumn and winter.
+Everybody understand the frailty that exists between autumn and winter.
 When you have the first, the second is very, very close behind.
 Though, is that not symbolic of life?
 As we know the good days are always haunted by the bad ones, and one’s life can have love and warmth, but we all face the coming cold and darkness regardless of our station or our purpose.
-Bronte tells us that our hearts are in the drearier days, but if we cherish the days we’ve had and relish the days ahead…then any amount of dreariness is okay.

 Works Cited